FitzwilliamMuseum/fitz-being-an-islander/_research/conference.md

 Being an Islander research network presentations

-13:00- 13:20 pm Prof James Whitley, Cardiff University, ‘Being Cretan, Being Knossian: Nested Island Identities Compared Through Time.
+13:00- 13:20 pm Prof James Whitley, (Cardiff University), ‘Being Cretan, Being Knossian: Nested Island Identities Compared Through Time.

 13:20 pm – 13:40 pm Dr Evi Margaritis (Associate Professor, The Cyprus Institute), 'Parallel or similar lives?
 Agricultural choices in Bronze Age Crete and Cyprus'.

 13:40- 14:00 pm Anastasia Christophilopoulou: West area of Samos Archaeological survey

-14:0- 14:20 pm, Jan Mark Henke (Director of the Heraion Samos, excavations) 'The trans-Mediterranean relations of Samos in the 7th and early 6th century BC and their impact on the Samian community and the cult in the Heraion'.
+14:0- 14:20 pm, Jan-Marc Henke (Director of the Heraion Samos, excavations) 'The trans-Mediterranean relations of Samos in the 7th and early 6th century BC and their impact on the Samian community and the cult in the Heraion'.

 14:20 – 14:40 pm, Dr Giorgos Artopoulos (Associate Professor, The Cyprus Institute) & Nicolas Loucas (Research Assistant, The Cyprus Institute) "Field-to-Museum VR: use of immersive visualisation for archaeological data interpretation".

-14:40 -15:10 Dr Helen Dawson Closing remarks.
+14:40 -15:10 Dr Helen Dawson (Università di Bologna / Freie Universität Berlin) Closing remarks.

 Coffee break 15:10 – 15:30 pm